weaveworks/weave-gitops-docs/docs/examples/sock-shop.md

 4. Store the management manifests in a separate configuration repository within GitHub; the `app-config-url` parameter says where to store management manifests.
 The default location (if no `app-config-url` is specified) is to place them in the `.weave-gitops` directory within the application repository itself.
 An actual URL value causes them to be stored in the repository referenced by the URL
 5. Don't create a pull request for the management manifests; push them directly to the upstream repository

+### Using Helm Charts

 The application can also be deployed via a helm chart.
 Applications defined in helm charts can be deployed from either helm repositories or git repositories.
-In the case of the *Sock Shop* application, a helm chart is included in the `GitHub` repository.
-We only need to make minor changes to the command we used above to switch to a helm chart, but using a helm chart for *Sock Shop* requires the target namespace to exist before deploying.
+In the case of the _Sock Shop_ application, a helm chart is included in the `GitHub` repository.
+We only need to make minor changes to the command we used above to switch to a helm chart, but using a helm chart for _Sock Shop_ requires the target namespace to exist before deploying.
 By default, the chart would be deployed into the `wego-system` namespace (since we know it exists), but we'd like to put it in the `sock-shop` namespace.
 So, before we run `gitops add app`, we'll run:

 ```console
 kubectl create namespace sock-shop